MANSON EP-925 MODIFICATIONS

 If accidentally the poles of a battery are reversed, diode D8 (1N4001) conducts and not survives.
 One can installed the known reverse protection circuit by replacing a stronger diode type (> 20A) and an additional output (25A) fuse.
 In case of wrong connection the diode conducts and the fuse blow.

 The original 12 V fan was too noisy and did not sufficiently cooled at maximum load.
 That is mainly because the insufficient mounting of all components.
-One resistor («fig) was removed and a powerful type replaced the fan: a 24 V PAPST Multifan 8314 and.
+One resistor («fig) was removed or short circuit and a powerful fan type was replaced: a 24 V PAPST Multifan 8314.
 Now the airflow is sufficient with less noise.

 G3MWO cured the overheating by running the fan slowly all the time - but also added a series of 6 mm holes in the bottom of the case just in front of the heatsinks for air flow through the lower heatsinks.